zachary62/WiscKeyHybrid/README.md

 <details><summary markdown='span'>Migration Process is responsible for moving data in the background.
 It should always give high priority to user's transaction to not affect the foreground performance and avoid value overwriting.
 However, it is very hard to decide when is the best time to migrate data.
 </summary>
 <br />
 Current solution is to set a timeout.
-If there is a transcation during the migration process, migration process will sleep and retry after the timeout.
-The timeout will grow if transcations keep happening during the migration process (which means that foreground is really busy).
+If there is a transaction during the migration process, migration process will sleep and retry after the timeout.
+The timeout will grow if transactions keep happening during the migration process (which means that foreground is really busy).
 However, migration process may wait unnecessarily long as timeout grows.
 We could decide when to migrate data by tracing block I/O in the future work.
 </details>
 <br />

 <details><summary markdown='span'>Key is byte array in nature.
 Key range is unbounded, which makes the statistics hard to design.
-Therefore, our problem is similiar to managing an unbounded memory!</summary>
+Therefore, our problem is similar to managing an unbounded memory!</summary>
 <br />

-We propose Segment Table to manage the unbouned range.
-Segment is able to manage unbounded range because it just store the start point and end point of a range.
+We propose Segment Table to manage the unbounded range.
+Segment is able to manage unbounded range because it just stores the start point and end point of a range.
 Its table size doesn't grow as the range size grows.
 However, Segment treats a large range as a whole and its management may be coarse-grained.

 We define the heat of a certain range of keys as the possibility that these keys will be range queried in the future.
 To decide whether to move data between LSM tree and vLog, we use two threshold values: freezing point and boiling point.
-If the segment heat is above boiling point, its data will be passed to the move process and will be moved from vLog to LSM.
-If the segment heat is below freezing point, its data will be passed to the move process and will be moved from LSM to vLog.
+If the segment heat is above boiling point, its data will be passed to the migration process and will be moved from vLog to LSM.
+If the segment heat is below freezing point, its data will be passed to the migration process and will be moved from LSM to vLog.
 The use of both boiling point and freezing point instead of one threshold value is to avoid thrashing: if a segment’s heat is changing frequently between one interval, we shouldn’t move it.

 Our Segment Table tries to imitate a fine-grained Table (e.g., Page Table) by the following optimizations:

-- Short Segment Coalesce: for short segments included in a long segment, they will be coalesced into the long segment
+- Short Segment Coalesce: for short segments included in a long segment, they will coalesce into the long segment

 - Long Segment Division: for long segment, if only part of it is queried frequently, it will be divided into small segments